Feering: Transport

 Feering is close to the A12 and M11 (the latter via the A120).
 The village has recently been affected by the A120 proposal to construct a dual carriageway to the north of the village.
-This extension of the dual carriageway section of the A120 will stretch from the current A12 near Marks Tey to Braintree "cutting travelling time to Stansted by 10 minutes".
+This extension of the dual carriageway section of the A120 will stretch from the current A12 near Marks Tey to Braintree.
 The Highways Agency has not released information concerning new routes, which has angered some local residents, who oppose the new proposals.

 From 1904 to 1951 the village was served by a halt on the Kelvedon and Tollesbury Light Railway.

 Religion

 The ecclesiastical parish Church of All Saints is part of the United Benefice of Kelvedon and Feering.
 The church provides two services, Holy Communion on Sundays, and Family Services monthly.
 The church has stood at the centre of Feering village for 850 years, and is an English Heritage Grade I listed building.

 Feering Mission is an independent village church, opened in October 1907, on Little Tey Road.
 It is part of the Fellowship for Evangelising Britain's Villages (FEBV).
 The church currently serves the local community, working closely with the Scope Home Drummonds, Feering Childminders' Association, and Feering Primary School, and has a link with Co-op funeral services in Kelvedon.